-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees; - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; and - identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Finance and General Purposes Committee of reports which indicate financial performance against the forecasts and of major purchase plan, capital works an expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks

-The Board of Trustees has considered the need for a specific internal audit function and a parent with financial background has volunteered as the Internal Auditor this year.
+The Board of Trustees has considered the need for a specific internal audit function and has decided to appoint Price Bailey as Internal Auditor.
+The Board of Trustees understands that following the new Ethical Standards, new internal scrutiny arrangements will need to be made for next year.

 The Internal Auditor's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
-In particular the checks carried out in the current period included:
+In particular, the checks carried out in the current period included: